raffis/mongodb-query-exporter/README.md

     ]
 ```

-A better approach of reducing load on the MongoDB server is the supported push mode.
-The push automatically caches the metric at scrape time.
+To reduce load on the MongoDB server (and also scrape time) there is a push mode.
+Push automatically caches the metric at scrape time preferred (If no cache ttl is set).
 However the cache for a metric with mode push
-will be invalidated automatically if anything changes on the configured MongoDB collection.
+will be invalidated automatically if anything changes within the configured MongoDB collection.
 Meaning the aggregation will only be executed if there have been changes during scrape intervals.

 >**Note**: This requires at least MongoDB 3.6.